jimmacur/are-you-smarter/README.md

 ### Unit Testing

-- Jest is used for robust unit testing, ensuring code reliability and minimizing bugs
+- Karma is used for robust unit testing, ensuring code reliability and minimizing bugs

 ### CSS Styling